 New white paper examines the innovative solutions ushering the video entertainment industry towards a more sustainable future

-New research from Futuresource Consulting and InterDigital highlights the technologies helping the video entertainment industry achieve greater sustainability in content delivery

-/EIN News/ -- WILMINGTON, Del., Nov.
+WILMINGTON, Del., Nov.
 14, 2022 (GLOBE NEWSWIRE) -- As the carbon footprint of the video entertainment industry has ballooned to exceed even that of the airline industry, an important question has been what will it take to make sustainability a key element of video content creation?
-A new whitepaper released today by InterDigital, Inc. (NASDAQ: IDCC) and written by Futuresource Consulting explores the reasons why the video entertainment industry must lead on positive climate action, set higher standards when it comes to energy efficiency, and integrate solutions that mitigate energy consumption across the end-to-end video chain.
+A new whitepaper released today by InterDigital, Inc. IDCC and written by Futuresource Consulting explores the reasons why the video entertainment industry must lead on positive climate action, set higher standards when it comes to energy efficiency, and integrate solutions that mitigate energy consumption across the end-to-end video chain.

 The whitepaper, Sustainability in Video Entertainment, discusses how the content industry is embracing sustainable change by leveraging the supporting technologies and strategies that actively contribute to a more environmentally friendly production environment.
 Many within the industry have high hopes for developments including remote production; greater overall efficiency in the delivery of IP-based services; the rise of virtual production; cloud-based solutions; environmentally optimized outside broadcasting (OB) trucks; universally efficient data centers; and the manufacturing drive to make consumer products more efficient and authenticated through transparent energy certification.